Critical Bases

 Minimum grade to satisfy this requirement: D-.

-• Pass two semesters of a modern, spoken or signed language at another accredited university.
+• Pass one semesters of a modern, spoken or signed language at another accredited university.
 The chosen language must have cultural components.
-ASL can satisfy the language requirement.

 • Provide documentation of completion of at least one year of high school (9th or 10th grade) in a non-Anglophone country with all instruction in a language other than English.
 Completion of lower levels of education in another language is not sufficient.

 All incoming students without relevant transfer credits who have taken three or fewer years of French, German, Japanese or Spanish in high school, and who want to continue studying the same language, must sign up for 101, unless they believe they have sufficient proficiency to take 102 and want to confirm this by taking our placement test in the fall.
-All incoming students without relevant transfer credits who have taken more than 3 years of French, German, Japanese or Spanish in high school, and who want to continue studying the same language, must sign up for 102 and take the placement test in the fall to confirm their placement.
-Students who place out of the modern language requirement are encouraged to continue their studies of language according to their placement.
-Students who score below the minimum (see below) must satisfy the modern language requirement by taking a 102-level course.
-Such courses are offered in French, German, Japanese and Spanish.
+All incoming students without relevant transfer credits who have taken more than 3 years of French, German, Japanese or Spanish in high school, and who want to continue studying the same language, must take the placement test.

 For the modern language requirement to be waived, a student must qualify for a learning disability as defined by the state of North Carolina.
-If the modern language waiver is granted, the student must substitute 101 with an international or intercultural emphasis that has been approved by the Department of Modern Language Studies and 102 with MLS 210: Interdisciplinary Language Studies (this course is taught in English).
+If the modern language waiver is granted, the student can fulfill the modern language requirement with a course with an international or intercultural emphasis that has been approved by the Department of Modern Language Studies.
 Students must contact the coordinator of the Accessibility Resource Center to process the waiver.
-The coordinator of Accessibility Resource Center maintains the list of approved substitute courses for 101.
+The coordinator of the Accessibility Resource Center maintains the list of approved substitute courses for the language requirement.
 Substitute courses cannot double-count with other general education requirements.

 Score Suggested Placement